 - Mint sprigs, for garnish (optional)

-- 1. Heat the sugar with 2 1/2 cups water, stirring, until the sugar is completely dissolved.
-Remove from the heat and stir in the tequila, lime and orange juices, and Cointreau until well mixed.
+- 1. In a small saucepan, heat the sugar and water, stirring, until the sugar is completely dissolved.
+Remove from the heat and stir in the tequila, lime and orange juices, and Cointreau until well combined.

-- 2. Pour the mixture into a 13-by-9-inch glass baking pan or covered plastic container, and clear a flat space in the freezer for the pan.
-Freeze until slushy, about 3 hours, then break up the mixture by running the tines of a fork through it several times.
+- 3. Pour the mixture into a 13-by-9-inch glass baking pan or plastic container and clear a flat space in the freezer for the pan.
+Freeze until slushy, about 3 hours.